Bestwood Estate

-Bestwood Estate is a large council estate located to the north of the city of Nottingham, England.
+Bestwood Estate is a large council estate located in the north of Nottingham, England.
 Based on the 2011 census, its population is 4,719.
 There is also a ward of the City of Nottingham called Bestwood, which at the time of the 2011 census had a population of 16,753.

 Origins and early years

 Construction was commenced in the 1930s and by 1938 some of the roads had been established including Andover Road, Gainsford Crescent and Landcroft Crescent.
 Work was interrupted by World War II, after which the bulk of the housing stock was constructed.
 Most of the houses are constructed with similar layouts.
 They are generally semi-detached buildings or town houses.
 The first decades saw a generally working class population in residence.

 1980s–1990s

 Under Margaret Thatcher's Right to Buy policy, a modest proportion of council tenants chose to purchase their rented property at hugely discounted prices.
 The majority of the housing stock remained in council ownership.
 The demographic of the inhabitants noticeably altered since the estate's early years.
 The estate increasingly housed young families with high levels of unemployment.